mmoayyed/wicket-cas-poc/README.md

 ### Protocol Views

-A number of other views/templates that are specific to aspects of *a given protocol*, mainly CAS itself, (not the software but the protocol itself) that are typically backed by Thymeleaf are also extracted out and are expected to be designed and rendered using Apache Wicket.
+Several other views/templates that are specific to aspects of *a given protocol*, mainly CAS itself, (not the software but the protocol itself) that are typically backed by Thymeleaf are also extracted out and are expected to be designed and rendered using Apache Wicket.
 For this purpose, we are injecting a `WicketCasProtocolViewFactory` into the runtime that is tasked to create `View` objects to render protocol-specific templates such as the validation/failure payloads rendered by the CAS protocol itself.

 # Lessons Learned